How to learn a new language in 8 easy steps

 ✨ Paid on the first of every month - you have your very own personal link.

-Let's look at an 8% referral fee for each registration
+Here’s an example of an 8% referral fee for each registration:

 You may know friends, colleagues, education agents, or professionals in recruitment agencies or counselling services who work with onshore clients.
 They could benefit from becoming a Virtual English Affiliate Partner.